BucurEva87/tampermonkey-tools/README.md

 ## Show your support

 If you like this project, don't forget to give it a star.
 It's going to be much appreciated! ^\_^

+## Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

+## License

+All the scripts in this repository are the property of Bucur Eva-Lavinia, but they are released under the [MIT License](./LICENSE) and they can be used, modified and distributed without any further permission.